nadbad/Track-My-Calories/README.md

 # Track-My-Calories
-A web app that allows you to track your calories
+A web app that allows you to track your daily calories.
+It was mainly developed using JavaScript.